kumarvis/Research-Paper-Readings/ReadingPaperWithAITools.md

 ## Get a high-level outline you can keep as a reference “table of contents.”
 ### Prompt
 - Create a hierarchical outline of the paper.
 For every top-level section include a one-line purpose statement.
 For sub-sections, add a short note (~5 words) on what is done or proved there.
 Return in Markdown outline format.
+---
+***At this stage our grasp of the paper is only fair, not yet deep.
+Before we roll the AI tool forward, we should spend some time with the Research Paper itself.***

 ## Breaking Down Complex Mathematical Concepts
 ### Prompt: